rhenium2/FluxGuardian/README.md

 # FluxGuardian [![Try it on telegram](https://img.shields.io/badge/try%20it-on%20telegram-0088cc.svg)](https://t.me/FluxGuardianBot)
 FluxGuardian is a tool to monitor the health of Web3 Flux nodes.

-It is available for public use as a Telegram bot called @FluxGuardianBot (https://t.me/FluxGuardianBot)
+Available on Telegram as @FluxGuardianBot (https://t.me/FluxGuardianBot)

+Available on Discord as @FluxGuardian (https://discord.gg/RtvHy2D5)

 It regularly checks the health of Flux nodes and notifies you back in case they are not up and confirmed.
 Send a message to it on Telegram and use ‘/start’ and then use ‘/addnode’ command.